Dognapping & Dog Theft Statistics To Know In 2026

 Purebreds Are the Most Commonly Stolen Dogs (Paws)

-Purebreds are stolen for their monetary resell value.
+Purebreds are stolen for their monetary resale value.
 Dog nappers steal pedigree dogs because they are easy to resell to many consumers.

 There is a high demand for certain purebreds and designer mixes, and thieves sell them at half the market price.
 So, if someone offers to sell you a bargain basement price French Bulldog, you should hear warning bells go off.

 A great way to outsmart these culprits is to see if you can have the dog checked by your vet.
 If you get the go-ahead, have the vet run the microchip.
 Another reason thieves steal dogs is for the reward.
-German Shepherds, Doberman Pinschers, and Rottweilers might end up as bait dogs in an illegal dog fighting ring.
+German Shepherds, Doberman Pinschers, and American Pitbull Terriers might end up as bait dogs in an illegal dog-fighting ring.

 And it gets worse.
 Class B dealers sell dogs and cats for laboratory testing and biomedical research, although that is illegal on many levels.